CODE BLUE issued for Buffalo, southern Erie County

-BUFFALO, N.Y. — As cold temperatures continue in the region, a Code Blue 15 has been issued for both Buffalo and southern Erie County for Tuesday night and during the day on Wednesday.
+BUFFALO, N.Y. — Bitter cold will be sweeping into the Buffalo area through Friday and Saturday.
+As a result, a Code Blue 15 has been issued for both Buffalo and southern Erie County.

+A Code Blue will be in effect Friday night and during the day on Saturday because of cold temperatures hanging on in the region.

 - Holy Cross located at 412 Niagara Street in Buffalo.
 The shelter will be open from 6 p.m. to 7 a.m.
 Those in need who are looking to stay here must be able to walk up and downstairs.